Skip to footer content

 fullReport.SaveAs($"Financial_Report_{quarter}_{reportDate.Year}.pdf")

-Console.WriteLine($"Report generated successfully: {fullReport.PageCount} pages")
+Console.WriteLine($"Report generated: {fullReport.PageCount} pages")

 End Sub